pepperize/cdk-organizations/README.md

 ```

 - The email address must not already be associated with another AWS account.
 You may suffix the email address, i.e. `info+account-123456789012@pepperize.com`.
+- The AWS Organizations supports only a one account creation `IN_PROGRESS`.
+Ensure account creation by using `account2.node.addDependency(account1)` [dependency relationship](https://docs.aws.amazon.com/cdk/api/v1/docs/core-readme.html#dependencies).
 - An account will be created and moved to the parent, if the parent is an organizational unit (OU).
 - An account can only be created from within the management account in the `us-east-1` region.